axibase/atsd/rule-engine/commands.md

 ### Piping, Redirection, Shell Expansion

 The command interpreter in ATSD does not support piping, I/O redirection or shell expansion.
-If the command includes these operations, delegate its interpretation and handling to a spawned process using `bash -c` flag.
+If the command includes these operations, delegate its interpretation and handling to a spawned process using `bash -c` option.

 ![](./images/command-bash-c.png)